tumble1999/savaslabs.github.io/_posts/2015-08-21-sassy-drupal-theming-part-1.md

 └── styles.scss
 {% endhighlight %}

 Where do we go from here?
-In future posts, I'll tackle the `base`, `components`, and `layouts` SMACSS-based directories and the custom `scss` files they will hold.
-I'll also go through some of Savas's best practices for writing Sass that can be easily shared amongst team members and maintained in the long run.
+In [my next post](/2015/08/28/sassy-drupal-theming-part-2.html), I tackle the `base`, `components`, and `layouts` SMACSS-based directories and the custom `scss` files they will hold.
+In a future post I'll go through some of Savas's best practices for writing Sass that can be easily shared amongst team members and maintained in the long run.